New Yorkers are Working on Many Fronts

 - Climate Action Planning - New York State Climate Action Plan process and Interim Report

-- Climate Change Basics - New York bases its climate policies on scientific studies and on interpretations of this data that analyze the local consequences of ever-rising greenhouse gas concentrations and our changing climate.
+- Why the Climate is Changing - New York bases its climate policies on scientific studies and on interpretations of this data that analyze the local consequences of ever-rising greenhouse gas concentrations and our changing climate.

 - Climate Smart Communities - Guide for cities, towns, villages and counties that want to combat climate change and boost a green economy.